junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You get a better plan?"
 Sam raises his brows.

-Dean stammers, turning to Cas for support, and in return the angel only gestures to Sam, very clearly showing the sign of "You know Sam is right" without actually saying it.
+Dean stammers, turning to Cas for support, and in return, the angel only gestures to Sam, very clearly showing the sign of "You know Sam is right" without actually saying it.

 Dean sighs, annoyed but submissive, "I have a bad feeling about this.
 When can we get out of this we'll-end-the-world-or-the-world-will-end crap?
-Shit just never stop hitting fans!"
+Shit just never stops hitting fans!"

 Cas gives him an upset smile.